foundation-model-stack/hf-resource-scanner/README.md

 ...
 ```

-3. Call the function from scanner to attach hooks to the objects in the script
+3. Call the function from scanner to attach hooks to the objects in the script.
+This line is supposed to be added just before the training begins. (after trainer object is defined)
 ```
 ...
 scanner.modelhook(vars().items())
 ...
 ```
+(vars.items() passes all the objects as an argument from the trainer script to the scanner)

 In the default configuration, prints out data to stdout.